 Food Stamp Friday Party, Innovative Business Strategy

-April 2, 2012 · Posted in Innovation · Comment
+April 2, 2012 · Posted in innovation · Comment

-Food Stamp Party Flyer
+Food Stamp Friday Party

-“Po’ need 2 pahty 2″
+“Po’ need 2 pahty 2”

 The absurdity aside, a Food Stamp Friday Party could be an innovative business strategy.

-The obvious way to look at it is charitable gesture.
+The obvious way to look at it is as a charitable gesture.
 Truly needy people certainly do need some cheering up and they don’t have the money to go out clubbing.
 But the indirect alternative could point out hidden markets.

 It’s likely the majority of SNAP card holders are women.
 Discounts for ladies brings in more women and that in turn brings in more men who spend money on drinks for themselves and the ladies.